ShivanDesai/inv_sim/Readme.md

 # Technology Stack
 1. React for front end desing
 2. Node for backend
 3. Python for data processing.
-Libraries used:\n
+Libraries used:
     * Numpy, pillow and openCV image upscaling and segmentation.
     * Pytesseract for OCR.
     * Spacy / NLTK for named entity recognition and catagorization.